Remon-Ansary/taskmanager-backend/readme.md

 - Task Management: Create, view, edit, delete, and filter tasks
 - Overdue Tasks: Retrieve tasks that are past their due date
+- Pagination: Display tasks in paginated form
 - Docker Support: Easy setup and deployment using Docker and Docker Compose

 ## Database Design and Sql Query: PostgreSQL

-You can find the database design in schema.txt file
+- You can find the database design in schema.txt file

+## Nginx

+- The Nginx configuration file is located in the nginxfile.txt file

 ## API Endpoints
 ### Tasks